ckoutavas/MMM-PiTemp/README.md

 Add `{module: "MMM-PiTemp", position: "top_right", config: {}},` to your `config.js` file.
 Feel free to modify the `config` param based on the chart above.

 # temp.py
-Make sure python3 is installed on your raspberry pi and that you have the following packages installed: `os` and `` If you want to change the temperature at which the pi shuts down then modify the if statement in the temp.py file
+Make sure python3 is installed on your raspberry pi and that you have the following packages installed: `os` and `gpiozero` you can install both packages using `pip3` in the terminal: `pip3 install os; pip3 install gpiozero`
+If you want to change the temperature at which the pi shuts down then modify the if statement in the temp.py file
 ```
 if cpu_temp < 85: # change to whatever temp you want